Saint Louis University School of Law: Admissions

 In 2024, the school accepted 487 of 785 applicants for an admissions rate of 62.04%.
 Of those accepted, 179 enrolled as full-time students and 18 as part-time students for a yield rate of 39.01%.
 The median LSAT score for both full-time and part-time students was 156 and the median undergraduate GPA was 3.64 for full-time students (two students were not included in the calculation) and 2.99 for part-time students.

 As of October 5, 2024, the first year student enrollment had a gender distribution of 113 female, 83 male, and 2 Gender Identity X (not exclusively male or female), and consisted of 137 white students, 19 Black students, 7 Asian students, and 18 Hispanic or Latino students of any race.

 109 undergraduate institutions were represented in the 2021 incoming class and students were from 29 different U.S. states and 3 foreign countries.

 Rankings

 In 2025, U.S. News & World Report ranked Saint Louis University School of Law tied for 94th in the "Best Law Schools" list of 196 schools.
-The Law School's Health Care Law was ranked 2nd best in the country.
+The Law School's Health Care Law program was ranked 2nd best in the country.
 The Part-Time Program was ranked 29th out of 68 schools.